lukeab/k8s-local-dev-env/README.md

 $> ./helm/cert-manager/setup_local_dev_ca.sh
 ```

-This will be loaded into the k3d cluster as the keys to a self signed CA Cluster Issuer `ca-local-dev`.
-The cert, by default, will also be added to your linux system trust `/usr/local/share/ca-certificates/cert-manager-ca-local.crt`.
+This will be loaded into the k3d cluster as the keys to a self signed CA Cluster Issuer `ca-<CLUSTE_NAME>`.
+The cert, by default, will also be added to your linux system trust `/usr/local/share/ca-certificates/cert-manager-ca-<CLUSTER_NAME>.crt`.

 **NOTE**
 :exclamation: In future, for windows of Mac platforms this could be made cross platform.